-Remember, even with healthy treats like those above, moderation is key.
+Remember, even with healthy treats, moderation is key.
 "Giving your pets foods that are safe for them to ingest is OK in small quantities," Wismer says.
 "But treats should only make up 10 percent of a pet's daily calories."

 More Tips on Feeding Pets Human Foods

-Finding foods that are safe to feed your pup can be tricky, especially since dogs' nutritional needs can vary based on their size, age, and even breed type.
-Wismer says to keep mind a few basic rules to help keep your pet healthy as you hit the fridge for a shareable snack:
+Finding foods that are safe to feed your pup can be tricky, especially since dogs' nutritional needs can vary based on their size, age, and breed.
+Wismer says to keep in mind a few basic rules to help keep your pet healthy as you hit the fridge for a shareable snack:

 Even if a food is nontoxic, that doesn't mean it's healthy for your particular dog.
-Some human foods, even healthy fruits and vegetables, can be high in calories, fat or fiber, which can upset a dog's stomach and cause diarrhea and vomiting.
-Those effects can even damage your dog's internal organs, so feed in moderation, and check with a veterinarian if you're worried that your pooch is gaining/losing weight or showing a lack of appetite.
+Some human foods—even healthy fruits and vegetables—can be high in calories, fat, or fiber, which can upset a dog's stomach and cause diarrhea and vomiting.
+Those effects can even damage your dog's internal organs, so feed in moderation, and check with a veterinarian if you're worried that your pooch is gaining or losing weight or showing a lack of appetite.